The initially and finally constructs

 in the loop prologue, which precedes all loop code except for

-initial settings supplied by constructs with
+initial settings supplied by constructs with, for, or

-The code for any initially
+The code for any initially clauses is

 executed